 The 11 participants in the trial were asked to watch a movie that either had or didn’t have cyan added as a primary color.
 Afterwards, they were asked to report their level of sleepiness and saliva samples were taken to detect levels of melatonin.
 Melatonin is a hormone our bodies produce to regulate our day and night schedules; it can usually be found in higher levels at night as our bodies prepare for sleep.

 Participants reported feeling more alert when cyan levels were higher and more sleepy when the color was dimmed.
 Additionally, results from the trial showed higher levels of melatonin in saliva when the cyan level was lowered.

 “We show that it is possible to produce colours that look the same but have different effects on our body,” Lucas told us.

-He says they’re able to make these colors in a similar way to how you might mix pants.
+He says they’re able to make these colors in a similar way to how one might mix pants.
 “As an example, we can produce a light that looks green by mixing yellow and blue light; you can also produce green by mixing yellow and cyan light.
 The two green lights look identical but our work shows that the version in which cyan light is included in the mix makes us less sleepy.”
-Lucas says you can take the same approach to other colors as well.
+Lucas says individuals can take the same approach to other colors as well.